Exploration Place: Building

-Digital Dome Theater and Planetarium
+Dome Theater

 This venue is the largest dome theater in Kansas with a 60-foot high, 360-degree screen.
 It shows digital films.
 General museum admission is not required to see a show at the dome.

 Kemper Creative Learning Studio

 This venue is a 140-seat theater equipped with audio/visual equipment, sound system, podium and stage lighting.
 It is the home of live science shows.